 “Jobs?”
 David expressed sarcastically, “You mean you rob merchants and poor ‘ol travelers.”

 Jake held up his hands, causing swirls of tiny orange and purple aliens to dance in the air, “We get our jobs from wealthy citizens who cut us in on the profit.
 They work with us because we don’t harm anyone too much and leave people with enough stuff to make a profit.
 Trust me, the folks we get jobs from consider themselves more important than the folks we rob.
 Keeping these contracts with them keeps us safe.
-How many law men you think they’d send after us if we were out here on our own?”
+How many lawmen you think they’d send after us if we were out here on our own?”

-After a moment of thought, David said, “so what are you guys? …a bunch of fugitives?”
+After a moment of thought, David said, “So what are you guys? …a bunch of fugitives?”

 “And it doesn’t bother you that some rich snobs are taking advantage of you all.
-That they’re basically holding your lives ransom so you can commit their crimes?
+That they’re basically holding your lives for ransom so you can commit their crimes?
 How is that freedom?”

 Jake plopped down on the thick grass next to David with a heavy sigh, “There’s really not a lot for us out here, David.
 For pretty much all of us, this is better than what we would’ve been facing.
 I mean, you’re here in the middle of nowhere, right?
 Why?
 Where did you come from?”

 A few moments passed before Jake broke the silence, “That’s what I try to offer, David.
 A home for the restless and a family for people like me.
-I don’t so much care ‘bout what the pompous rich snobs want.
+I don’t so much care ‘bout what those pompous rich snobs want.
 I just want to take care of my family and keep them safe.”
 He stood to leave but turned to David first, “If you want something like that, I’ll welcome you, David.
 Even though you’re a lizard man.”
 He smirked and walked away.

 Hours and many miles later, David discovered that the group Jake was referring to was many more than those that had saved him from that strange man on the hill.
-There were at least twenty teens and preteens that they’d joined up with.
+There were at least thirty teens and preteens that they’d joined up with.
 He also discovered that the red vest Jake wore was seen as a sign of leadership to the group.
 When he asked Jake about this later, the leader said that it was just a coincidence that no one else had joined the group with a red vest.
-The group didn’t live in one place, but had very well concealed “camps” over a large expanse of territory.
+The group didn’t live in one place but had very well concealed “camps” over a large expanse of territory.
 Using various routes, Jake’s group had access to every path anyone could use to get to the nearby cities.

 Of all the things David was discovering, he was most surprised by how little he wanted to see the surrounding townships.
 Even realizing that he could access so many of the great cities he’d heard about in books and lessons, he felt no pull to discover them now that they were finally accessible.
 Perhaps it was because he saw no real chance that life in them would be any better for him.
 Jake’s group welcomed David like they had so many lost boys and girls, and he was given every provision he could need.
-Stever’s spear was the only thing that really belonged to him; the group shared everything else.
+Jaspeada and Stever’s spear were the only things that really belonged to him; the group shared everything else.